AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/manage-approvals/remind-approvers-submitted-approvals.md

 filename: remind-approvers-submitted-approvals
 product-area: projects
 navigation-topic: approvals
-title: Reminding Approvers about Submitted Approvals
+title: Remind approvers about submitted approvals
 description: You can remind approvers about pending approvals for the following objects:
 ---

-# Reminding Approvers about Submitted Approvals
+# Remind approvers about submitted approvals

 You can remind approvers about pending approvals for the following objects:&nbsp;